Discounted Tablets for Low Income Families: For School, for Work, for Life

 Affordable Internet Access and Discounted Tablets

 Low-income families and individuals with incomes that are below a certain level (as determined by their country, region’s government or other authority figures) often have difficulty accessing necessary online resources that would help keep them connected to schools, education, employment, medical services, and family and friends.
 Fortunately, there is the Affordable Connectivity Program (ACP) that provides those who qualify with discounted tablets for just $10.01.* The program is specifically designed for those who cannot afford expensive options such as laptops or iPads due to financial difficulty and/or lack of credit.
-The program was created to help bridge the gap in technological access between low income households and others that have more economic means.
-It offers households that qualify for the program with access to the resources they need.
-It also provides them with online entertainment without having to worry about the cost.
+The program was created to help bridge the gap in technological access between low-income households and others that have more economic means.
+It offers households that qualify for the program access to the resources they need.
+You may be asking, is there a free tablet program?
+Although you cannot get a free tablet from the government through the ACP, eligible customers only have to pay $ 10.01 to access online entertainment and the Internet without having to worry about a huge cost.

 Exploring Other Programs To Help Low-Income Families and Individuals Access Affordable Technology